JacKeTUs/universal-pidff/docs/SIGNING.md

 # Enroll keys into system
 sudo mokutil --import /var/lib/dkms/mok.pub
 ```
-You need to reboot your PC after that, you will be greated with blue screen dialog.
+You need to reboot your PC after that, you will be greeted with blue screen dialog.
 Choose "Enroll MOK", then "Continue" and "Yes".
 After that choose "Reboot system".

 Now DKMS should sign updated modules automatically as they updated.